Mythological Horses: History

 In May 2013, Mythological Horses entered Witch Ape Studios and recorded their first full-length studio album under the production of Tad Doyle of Subpop band TAD, Andrew Crowley of Organica Recording, and Jack Endino who has worked closely with Nirvana and other Subpop artists.
 This album was released on vinyl record and digital download in 2014 on Hovercraft Records out of Portland, Or.
 The band received high praise in international press, and was featured on a KEXP Music That Matters podcast, Young Reckless Hearts, in April 2014.

 In December 2017 Mythological Horses returned to Witch Ape studios in Seattle, WA. to record their second full-length studio album.
 It was engineered and produced by Tad Doyle (TAD) with Kurt Danielson (TAD) on bass, Kurt Block on lead guitar.
 The album was recorded in 7 days.

+In 2022, Mythological Horses returned to the studio, collaborating with acclaimed producer Tad Doyle.
+With drummer Jest Commons on leave, Shawn Holley enlisted Jordan Duttinger (Godless America Records) to step in on drums.
+The recording featured an impressive lineup of contributors, including Kevin Whitworth (Love Battery) on acoustic guitar, Peggy Doyle (Pegadeath) on bass, Kurt Bloch (The Fastbacks) on electric guitar, Tad Doyle (TAD) on guitar, and Lori Goldston (Earth/Nirvana) on cello.

+Renowned Seattle photographer Charles Peterson was also present in the studio, documenting the recording process with his iconic imagery.